What Is a Dental Bridge?

 Tooth-Supported Dental Bridges vs. Dental Implants

 Although dental implants have replaced dental bridges in many circumstances, there are still times when a dental bridge makes the most sense.
+The choice between a bridge, individual implants, or All-on-X full-arch implant restorations depends on how many teeth are missing, bone health, and long-term goals.

 We might recommend a tooth-supported dental bridge when: